 student

-in line 12 to print each of the new values.
-(Use line 10 as an example).Next:
+, then add brackets in line 12 to print each of the new values.
+(Use line 10 as an example).

 student

-What happens when you run the program?animal_info
+.
+What happens when you run the program?Try using two identical key names for different values in

-(something like 'name' : 'Bob', 'name' : 42
+(something like'name' : 'Bob', 'name' : 42

-happens when you run the program?5
+).
+What happens when you run the program?Try assigning the same value (like

-) to two different keys in the
+) to two different keys in the same dictionary.
+Does this cause an error?

-same dictionary.
-Does this cause an error?We can use either an integer or a string for a key name.
+We can use either an integer or a string for a key name.
 However, since we want the key to describe the data linked to it, the best choice is usually a string.

 What if we used integers for the phone_book